wballard/starphleet/index.md

 #### shipscripts/
-A directory containing scripts which will run on individual ships when:
+A directory containing scripts, which will run on individual ships when:

 * Starphleet starts
 * A change in IP address is detected